 Jacob is a graduate of George Mason University School of Law and of Arkansas State University.
 He has a strong interest in information technology and the ability of evolving technology to improve the legal services available to clients.
 While at Mason Law, he published the article, “Storing Documents in the Cloud: Toward an Evidentiary Privilege Protecting Papers and Effects Stored on the Internet,” in the George Mason University Civil Rights Law Journal.
 He calls himself “a pure digital native.”
 Because of Jacob’s research into privacy and cloud computing, the popular technology website theverge.com interviewed him and included his comments in an article about the attorney-client privilege in the age of cloud computing.

-Jacob and his wife Jenny are parents to two beautiful girls and are expecting their third daughter.
-Between raising three girls and helping his clients, Jacob sometimes finds time to relax and enjoy science fiction, legal thrillers, and waiting for the Washington Redskins to be good again.
-Who knows, maybe this is the year!
+Jacob and his wife Jenny are parents to three beautiful girls.
+Between raising three girls and helping his clients, Jacob sometimes finds time to relax and enjoy science fiction, legal thrillers, and mountain biking.

 Contact Us For a Consultation